-Mosaic Construction is a national commercial, multifamily and residential design-build construction industry leader.
+Mosaic Construction is a national commercial, multifamily, residential, and cannabis design-build construction industry leader.
 For more than 30 years, Mosaic has provided, or is in the process of providing, strategic planning, programming, architecture, engineering, and construction services across 17 states throughout the country.
-Our leadership team, led by Founders Ira Singer, Andy Poticha, and Mike Frazin, has deep experience and expertise delivering high quality renovation, remodeling, and building services for multifamily, commercial, government/non-profit and residential properties.
+Our leadership team, led by Ira Singer, Andy Poticha, Mike Frazin and Kevin Kasten, has deep experience and expertise delivering high-quality renovation, remodeling, and building services for multifamily, commercial, government/non-profit, cannabis, and residential properties.

 Mosaic Construction and its founders are proud members of the Chicagoland Apartment Association, Northbrook Chamber of Commerce, NAIOP and other industry organizations.

 Customer relationships are our number one priority and we treat each renovation as if it were our own home or office.
 Check out the projects below, or view our portfolio page, to learn more about our expertise in maximizing the functionality, aesthetic value, and overall appeal of your properties.

 Our team is led by our Founders offering decades of professional experience and leadership.
 Additionally, every member of our team shares values and ethics based on our Mosaic Actions, a set of shared values that forms the backbone of our work together.
 Get to know us via our bios, below.